incuna/angular-touch-no-ng-click/README.md

 If you're **using Angular v1.5.0 or greater**, you don't need this module: ngTouch's ngClick override is disabled by default.
 See https://code.angularjs.org/1.5.0/docs/api/ngTouch/directive/ngClick

+## Modules

+This library provides the `ngTouchNoNgClick` module.
+Use it as a dependency in place of `ngTouch`, but keep sourcing `angular-touch.js`.

+It also exposes two other modules named `ngTouchNoNgClickBefore` and `ngTouchNoNgClickAfter`.
+Do not use these yourself: they are for internal configuration.
+Using them may cause errors.

 ## Usage

 Install: